PLEASE NOTE: For information that is provided elsewhere on the website, only HEADINGS will be listed with the location noted in brackets

 NEWSLETTERS (Parents - Newsletter)

-One of the most important sources of information about Glenrosa Elementary School is the monthly school newsletter.
-The newsletter is typically posted on the school website at the beginning of each month and electronic copies are sent to families who have signed up at the office to receive school information electronically.
+One of the most important sources of information about Glenrosa Elementary School is the school bulletin, that is emailed to families every week.
+At the beginning of each month this bulletin is more lengthy and address larger items that are coming up in the year.
 If you are not already signed up for this service, you can do so at the bottom of our Home Page - "CONNECT WITH US - JOIN THE GRE EMAIL LIST".
-If necessary, paper copies are still available if requested at the office.
-Watch for newsworthy items and a calendar of events.

 LEAVING SCHOOL GROUNDS